 The biggest issue you see on the typical eCommerce About Us page is that it's totally devoted to the business.
 An About Us tab that focuses on your brand of e-commerce – what an insane idea!

 But remember this – the About Us page is not just about business.
 It's about why a consumer wants to emotionally invest in your company.
-It's about why you're the right one to fix the dilemma that customers face.
+It's about why you're the right one to fix the dilemma that customers face or your site visitors in your online presence.

 And in the world of e-commerce, that's what you're doing – building trust and providing a product that solves a customer's problem.